Honda Odyssey (North America): Reception

 At its debut, the Odyssey won the Japan Car of the Year Award (Special Category) and the RJC New Car of the Year Award.
 By September 1997, the Odyssey had sold more than 300,000 units, becoming Honda's fastest-selling new car and breaking the Civic's record.
 The Odyssey was Wheels magazine's Car of the Year for 1995.
 At the Odyssey's European launch, where it was marketed as the Shuttle, British ex-Grand Prix driver Jonathan Palmer described its handling as equal of any "executive sedan".
+Subsequent generations of the Odyssey have given the nameplate a reputation "as the most car-like minivan available".

 In a 1995 owner survey, 98% of the respondents rated the Odyssey's handling as above average, 50.3 percent rating engine power to be good — and 25 percent wanted a more powerful engine.
 A later review of the first generation Odyssey summarized the minivan's market reception:

 Awards and recognition

 The Odyssey has received numerous awards since its inception, winning both Car and Driver's "5 Best Trucks" and Consumer Reports' "Top Pick Minivan" several times.